Table of Contents

 Keeping small children engaged for a full lesson can be hard work, but it’s incredibly rewarding especially if you like kids and are a high-energy person.
 However, if silly faces, props, and big hand gestures sound exhausting to you, you may want to look into teaching adults.

 Teaching teens or adults is rewarding because you can often talk about the more advanced subject matters than with children.
-It’s challenging in its own way because you need to make class interesting and worthwhile and you can’t fall back on shiny toys and stickers to keep your students engaged.
+It’s challenging in its own way because you need to make a class interesting and worthwhile and you can’t fall back on shiny toys and stickers to keep your students engaged.

 However, you’ll practice your tutoring skills and may even foment a cross-cultural relationship with someone halfway around the world.